Thursday, June 28, 2018

 I don't think I'm a bad fan for liking him, unless all of Michael's subordinates on the show are bad people for liking him, too.
 They've certainly been given more reason than anyone to dislike him.
 But they send him off with a loving Broadway-style tribute song they wrote for him, Why?
 Well, at the end of the day, most of us don't get to pick our co-workers anymore than we get to pick our family.
 You can end up with anyone.
 The employees of Dunder Mifflin/Sabre are wise enough to know that given all of the people out there you could end up with, Michael Scott, weighed in the balance, isn't the worst you can do.

 Racism isn't a special genus of defect that should be privileged above avarice, hubris, sloth, indifference, ignorance, fastidiousness, or any of the other flaws we ridiculous humans show.
 While it can be especially insidious when it manifests itself at a macroscopic social level, in individual humans, it shouldn't be a hammer to smash the scales of character pluses and minuses we would otherwise weigh character with.
-Racism is not a special class of human wickedness.
+Racism is not a unique class of human wickedness.
 It is not different from the other vices.
 It is at times shocking and terrifying and at other times so absurd one can only laugh at it.
 In that, it is like humanity itself.

 Sunday, June 17, 2018